 - Beware of legal pitfalls.
 Certain interview questions can be a no-no over here and this is a litigious society so better not to get in trouble before you start.

 - Spotting sales talent.
 Historical performance is generally a good indicator of future success.
 Take a read of Topgrading for sales, learn what a W2 is, and ask for historical w2 performance.

 - Spotting the right fit.
 Remember that if you are only looking to make one or two hires initially, make sure that person is mature enough to work very independently and can handle the stresses of cultural differences and time zone issues.
 Get your recruitment firm to help you spot those types.

 - Salaries.
 Get up to speed on market rates for the roles at hand.
 If you want to get a sense for the market rate, ask your on-the-ground recruiting firm.
 We will gladly give you the scoop on the areas that we hire for (sales for marketing tech and ecommerce tech firms).

 - Options.
 If you don’t offer Stock options you will be at a competitive disadvantage versus local hirers.
 Options for everyone is the default expectation.

 - Benefits – healthcare and retirement offerings like 401k are crucial.

-We hope these tips can help you make the smooth transition to making the first hires in the US.
-If you are looking to do this in the near or medium term, feel free to reach out to me through Linkedin.
+We hope these tips can help you make a smooth transition to making the first hires in the US.
+If you are looking to do this in the near or medium-term, feel free to reach out to me through Linkedin.